Stratiz/Eden/README.md

 # [The Eden Framework](https://github.com/Stratiz/Eden)

 Eden is a lightweight & flexible module aggregator framework designed to grow with you.
-Populate the framework with your own utilities, modules from other frameworks, etc., and Eden will take it with little to no modification.
+Populate the framework with your own utilities, modules from other frameworks, etc., and Eden will take it with ease.

 The primary goal of Eden is to eliminate the common hassle when it comes to over-complicated Roblox frameworks.
-Instead, Eden keeps it lean and straightforward by providing a flexible, essentialistic foundation for you and your team to build your project in a rapid iteration environment like Roblox.
+Eden keeps it lean and straightforward by providing a flexible, essentialistic foundation for you and your team to build your project in a rapid iteration environment like Roblox.

 Eden is designed to be used with Rojo but can easily be implemented without it.